glaitaht/Good-old-days/README.md

 # Good-old-days
-The codes written as student, some exams-queries-examples.
+## The codes written as student, some exams-queries-examples.
+#### With the mistakes-bugs and all other